adobe-type-tools/afdko/docs/AFDKO-Overview.md

 This allows you to cut and paste the entire binary block of a font table from one font to another.
 You do this by first using it on a source font with the `-x` option to copy a table from the source font to a separate file, and then using it with the `-a` option to add that table to a target font.
 It can also be used to simply delete a table, and to fix the font table checksums.

-### `psstemhist`
+### `otfstemhist`

-This program is actually the same tool as `psautohint` but with a different face.
-It provides reports which help in selecting the global hint data and alignment zones for Type 1 hinting.
+This program is actually the same tool as `otfautohint` but with a different "face".
+It provides reports which help in selecting the global hint data and alignment zones for CFF hinting.
 You should look at the reports from this tool in order to select the most common stem widths, and then use a program such as FontLab or RoboFont to set the values in the font.
 This should be done before hinting the font.
-Works with Type 1 and OpenType/CFF fonts only.

 ### `ttfcomponentizer`